-The switching frequency of the TPS54388C-Q1 device is adjustable over a wide range from 200 kHz to 2000 kHz by placing a resistor on the RT/CLK pin with a value calculated by Equation 8.
+The switching frequency of the TPS57114C-Q1 device is adjustable over a wide range from 300 kHz to 2000 kHz by placing a resistor on the RT/CLK pin with a value calculated by Equation 8.
 An internal amplifier holds this pin at a fixed voltage when using an external resistor to ground to set the switching frequency.
-The voltage on RT/CLK is typically 0.5 V. To determine the timing resistance for a given switching frequency, use Equation 8 or the curve in Figure 5.
+RT/CLK is typically 0.5 V. To determine the timing resistance for a given switching frequency, use the curve in Figure 5 or Equation 8.